 2. Basic course work (36 points; typically nine 4-point courses).
 These nine courses are drawn from advanced introduction courses, intermediate-level courses, topics or advanced seminar courses, and research seminar courses.
 In special circumstances, students may earn 4 points (but no more than 4 points) of basic coursework by completing an Independent Study with a faculty member, in which they read up on an area of interest and write a paper with faculty guidance.
 There are three distribution categories: value theory (ethics, aesthetics, philosophy of law, and political philosophy), metaphysics and epistemology broadly conceived (metaphysics, epistemology, philosophy of language, philosophy of mind, philosophy of science, philosophy of mathematics, and philosophy of logic), and history of philosophy (ancient, medieval, modern, 19th century, and early 20th century).
 Of the nine basic courses, at least two courses each must fall into two of these three distribution categories, and one course must fall into the other distribution category.

-Third-Year Review: Students use the Third Year Review Preparation Course, PHIL-GA 3600, to work with a faculty member to develop and refine an already existing paper or project.
+3. Third Year Review Preparation Course, PHIL-GA 3600 (4 points).
+In the Third Year Review Preparation Course, students work with a faculty member to develop and refine an already existing paper or project.
 Except in special circumstances, it is expected that the Third Year Review Preparation Course paper will serve as the student’s Third Year Review submission.

 Thesis Prospectus: During their third year in the program, students develop a prospectus for their dissertation.
 The prospectus document, between five and a strict maximum of fifteen pages long, should not be a philosophy paper, but rather a thesis plan that clearly articulates an interesting philosophical project, situates the project in the space of philosophical ideas, and gives an indication of the main relevant literature.